-Families of pupils eligible for PPG have been encouraged to attend parent workshops to enable them to support their children effectively and subsidised places in homework clubs and other school-based clubs have been offered to PPG pupils.
+Families of pupils eligible for PPG have been encouraged to attend parent workshops to enable them to support their children effectively and subsidised places in homework clubs and other school-based clubs continue to be offered to PPG pupils.

 To achieve and sustain improved wellbeing and positive learning behaviours for all pupils in our school, particularly our disadvantaged pupils.